Bobby Jindal: First term

 As governor-elect, Jindal named a new ethics team, with Democratic Shreveport businesswoman Virginia Kilpatrick Shehee, the first woman to have served in the state senate, as the vice-chairman of the panel.
 Jindal assumed the position of governor when he took the oath of office on January 14, 2008.
 At thirty-six, he became the youngest sitting governor in the United States.
 He is also Louisiana's first non-white governor since P. B. S. Pinchback served for thirty-five days during Reconstruction, and the first non-white governor to be elected (Pinchback succeeded to the position of lieutenant governor on the death of Oscar Dunn, then to governor upon the impeachment of Henry Clay Warmoth).
 Additionally, Jindal became the first Indian American to be elected governor of any state in the United States.
 In a salute to the 2007 LSU Tigers football national championship team during his January 14, 2008, inauguration speech, Jindal stated in part "...They revere our athletes.
 Geaux Tigers...."

 In 2008, Jindal was ranked one of the nation's most popular governors with an approval rating of 77%.

-Thereafter, Janice Clark, a state district court judge in Baton Rouge, declared that portion of the law enhancing the retirement benefits of Edmonson to be unconstitutional.

 Governor Jindal greets children of deployed Louisiana National Guard Soldiers at the lighting of the State Capitol Christmas tree.

 On June 27, 2008, Louisiana's Secretary of State confirmed that a recall petition had been filed against Jindal in response to Jindal's refusal to veto a bill that would have more than doubled the current state legislative pay.
 During his gubernatorial campaign, Jindal had pledged to prevent legislative pay raises that would take effect during the current term.